Pneumothorax - infants

 Babies without symptoms may not need treatment.
 The health care team will monitor your baby's breathing, heart rate, oxygen level, and skin color.
 Supplemental oxygen will be provided if needed.

-If your baby is having symptoms, the provider will place a needle or thin tube called a catheter into the baby's chest to remove the air that has leaked into the chest space.
+If your baby is having symptoms, the provider will place a needle and/or a thin tube called a catheter into the baby's chest to remove the air that has leaked into the chest space.

 Since treatment will also depend on the lung issues that led to the pneumothorax, it may last for days to weeks.